20 Areas of improvement examples and how to identify yours

 8. Teamwork skills and collaboration

-Your company hires many people, each with a key skill set and role.
+Your company hires many people, each with a critical skill set and role.
 However, for the company as a whole to succeed, each employee must work together.
-Every employee must have excellent communication skills and emotional intelligence to get the best result possible.
+Every team member must have excellent communication skills and emotional intelligence to get the best result possible.

 • Do you cooperate with team members?